themegrill/envince/readme.md

 ### Version 1.1.7 - 2017-05-01
 * Added - Support for Video Headers introduced in WordPress 4.7.
 * Feature - Added compatibility for ThemeGrill Demo Importer plugin
+* Tweaks  - Updated the TGM plugin activation library to `v.2.6.1`

 ### Version 1.1.6 - 2016-12-23
 * Tweaks - Updated Font Awessome to `v.4.7.0` for new icon  support.